Implementation Guide for Employee Records Management (ERM)

 About

-This implementation guide is intended for implementation teams and project managers involved in configuring and deploying the HR Level I solution.
+Who should use this guide?
+This guide is intended for implementation teams and project managers involved in configuring and deploying the ERM solution.

-All departments within VisualVault will benefit as they will be able to quickly and efficiently deploy and begin using the HR Level I solution for clients.
-Technical Support agents may also benefit from this guide to understand the context of how the solution was implemented.
+Who benefits from following this guide?
+All VisualVault departments benefit by being able to quickly and efficiently deploy the ERM solution for customers.
+Technical Support agents may also use this guide to understand the context of how the solution was implemented.

-It is most critical to follow the checklist during the pre-deployment phase, as it ensures all required components are in place and configured correctly for a successful rollout.
+When is it most critical to follow the checklist?
+It is most critical to follow the checklist during the pre-deployment phase, as it ensures all required components are in place and correctly configured before rollout.

-This guide ensures consistency and accuracy during the implementation process, reducing the chances of errors and delays and helping the organization maximize the value of the HR Level I solution from day one.
+Why is this guide necessary?
+This guide ensures consistency and accuracy throughout the implementation process, reducing the risk of errors and delays, and helping your organization maximize the value of the ERM solution from day one.

-What is a Source Database?
+What is a Database Template?

 What is a Clone Database?